 These are bets on any of the three number rows of numbers on a roulette layout – in this case, your bet is that the ball will land on any number covered by the row you’re betting on.
 These bets pay out at 11-1, following the same pattern as before – less generous odds, for more numbers covered.
 The bet is placed by putting chips on the margin of the outside line of the first number on a row.

 These are placed on any two three number rows, by placing chips at the junction of the outside line – like a cross between a street bet and a split.
-These payout at up to 5-1, bringing six numbers into play on the table at any one time.
+These payouts at up to 5:1, bringing six numbers into play on the table at any one time.

-In contrast to the inside bets, outside bets are those which are denoted around the outside of the table layout – rather than the numbers, these are separately marked on the table layout, and are often considered the ‘special’, i.e. non numerical bets.
+In contrast to the inside bets, outside bets are betting methods which are denoted around the outside of the roulette table – rather than the numbers, these are separately marked on the table layout, and are often considered the ‘special’, i.e. non numerical bets.

 These are bets on any 12 numbers, broken down into their respective dozens.
 This pays out at 2:1, which applies to any of the dozens as well as any of the column bets.

-By knowing how to play roulette, these bets and their respective returns, you’ll now be able to make better decisions about your preferred strategy for playing and betting on roulette.
+By understanding the basic rules, the different types of bets and payouts, as well as knowing how to play roulette, you’ll now be able to make better decisions about your preferred European roulette strategy.

 If you are feeling confident, why don’t you try playing online roulette at PartyCasino?
 Of course, there, you will find European roulette – so you can try out what you’ve learned here.